Theophanes is an experienced caretaker and breeder of hairless rats and loves to blog about pets and animals.

 A VERY Nice Habitat for Pygmy Mice

-Depending on for what purpose they were bred, their temperaments can vary.
+Depending on their purpose for being bred, their temperaments can vary.
 They are also large enough for most vets to spay and neuter if you want a male-female pair without babies.

 I personally think the sweetest bunnies I have encountered have been Holland Lops, the small lop-eared bunnies that seem to love being cuddled.
 Some breeds may need extra care like the angoras which need to be brushed daily to avoid matting.
 These guys can live up to 5-8 years if properly taken care of and are great pets for beginners and experienced hobbyists alike.